Argyrolobium tomentosum

 Flowers and fruits

-Bright yellow/orange flowers attract insects.
+The bright yellow to orange flowers attract insects.
 Seeds dispersed by birds/small mammals

 Birds

-Seeds dispersed by birds
+Seeds are dispersed by birds and other animals.

 By Seeds: